ibm-cloud-docs/cis/faq.md

 Consult https://whois.icann.org/ for this information.

-You must have the administrator privilege to edit your domain's configuration at the registrar in order to update or add the name servers provided for your domain when you add it to CIS.
-If you don't know who the registrar is for the domain you're trying to add to CIS, it is unlikely you have the permission to update your domain's configuration at the registrar.
+To add your domain to CIS, you must have administrator privilege to edit the domain's configuration at the registrar to update or add the name servers for your domain.
+If you don't know who the registrar is for the domain you're trying to add to CIS, it is unlikely you have the administrator privilege.
 Work with the owner of the domain in your organization to make the necessary changes.
 {: note}

 ## I want to keep my current DNS provider for my domain (`example.com`).
 Can I delegate a subdomain (`subdomain.example.com`) from my current DNS provider to CIS?
 {: #cis-faq-keep-current-dns-provider}
 {: faq}

 Yes.
-The process is similar to adding a domain, but instead of the registrar, you work with the DNS provider for the higher level domain.
+The process is similar to adding a domain, but instead of the registrar, you work with the DNS provider for the higher-level domain.
 When you add a subdomain to CIS, you are given two name servers to configure, as usual.
-You configure a Name Server (NS) record for each of the two name servers as DNS records within your domain being managed by the other DNS provider.
-When we are able to verify that the required NS records have been added, we activate your subdomain.
-If you do not manage the higher level domain within your organization, you must work with the owner of the higher level domain to get the NS records added.
+You configure a name server (NS) record for each of the two name servers as DNS records within your domain that is being managed by the other DNS provider.
+When CIS is able to verify that the required NS records have been added, CIS activates your subdomain.
+If you do not manage the higher level domain within your organization, you must work with the owner of the higher-level domain to get the NS records added.

 ## What are the defaults for DNS TTL?
 {: #cis-faq-dnsttl-defaults}

 The following are defaults for DNS time-to-live (TTL), in seconds.
-* For records such as A record, CNAME, and so on, the automatic TTL is 300s.
+* For records such as A records and CNAMEs, the automatic TTL is 300s.

 ## What is TLS?
 {: #cis-faq-what-is-tls}